microsoft/pai/contrib/standard-dockers/README.md

   - Different dockers for `CPU` and `CUDA (GPU)`.
   - Built-in `SSH` and `Jupyter Notebook` support.

 The following table shows all provided images.
 The tag indicates the version of the built-in deep learning framework and whether it supports GPU.
-Some GPU-supported docker requires a high version of your NVIDIA driver, because of the requirement of using different versions of `CUDA`.
+Some GPU-supported dockers require a high version of your NVIDIA driver, because of the requirement of using different versions of `CUDA`.

 |       image      |                tag               | CUDA version | required Driver version |
 |:----------------:|:--------------------------------:|:------------:|:-----------------------:|